-Since employees who don’t feel engaged are far more likely to leave their job than employees who are highly engaged, it becomes clear that making a small investment and figuring out how to engage employees makes sense.
+Since employees who don’t feel engaged are far more likely to leave their job than employees who are highly engaged, it becomes clear that in employee engagement makes sense.

 There’s no doubt that engaged staff will result in better productivity.
 In a comprehensive analysis of the results of 199 research studies that covered 152 companies from 26 countries, a significant difference was found between entities with the top 25% on the engagement scale versus those in the bottom 25% of the scale.
 Those with lower levels of engagement experienced an 18% drop in productivity compared with those on the higher end of the scale.
 Additionally, they saw a 60% reduction in quality, as measured by defects in products.

 Improved employee engagement naturally leads to better customer engagement.
 No matter what department an employee works in, if they are engaged, they’re more likely to be knowledgeable about your processes, products, and services.
-Furthermore, they’re more likely to be interested and invested in helping your customers to meet their needs and solve their problems.
-When you look at it that way, it’s easy to see why companies that are employee-focused are also customer-focused.
-As Sir Richard Branson famously put it, “Clients don’t come first.
+Furthermore, they’re more likely to be interested and invested in helping to meet the needs of customers while solving their problems.
+When you look at it that way, it’s easy to see why employee-centric employers are also known to be customercentric.
+As Sir Richard Branson famously said, “Clients don’t come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

 Other Contributors to the Bottom Line

 It probably goes without saying that less engaged employees are more likely to miss work than those who are fully engaged.
 But are you aware of just how much of a difference it can make?
 In their own meta-analysis using data from 263 research studies, Gallup found that business units with highly engaged employees had a 37% lower rate of absenteeism than those with less engaged employees.

 The same study reveals improved engagement also resulted in 48% fewer safety incidents and 28% less shrinkage.